tolubenso24/food-api/README.md

-# Food API
+#Integrating Food Assistance Resource Hackathon Project Athenahealth

-A simple Spring Boot REST API for managing food items.
+A simple Spring Boot REST API for managing SDOH (social determinant of health) factors.
-This API allows you to create, read, and delete food resources.
+This project includes the frameworks for a frontend and  backend that allows you to create, read, and delete food resources.

 ## Features